Beware the devil baby, he’s gonna get you…

 Atkins was a joy and was more credible as a woman with Italian roots than her on-screen brother.
 Her Italian accent was flawless even if it wasn’t particularly relevant in the storyline.
 Again I was surprised with a lack of the “brought up by different parents” trope with her non-accented brother.

 Collins had a wonderful on-screen rapport with her co-stars.
 With Monro, at one point it’s one for the dads with both actresses apparently in an off screen competition on who can exude breathless sexiness in one line, rather than concern or fear.

-Ralph Bates sadly hasn’t much to do til the latter part of the movie, but its really Joan’s film.
+Ralph Bates sadly hasn’t much to do until the latter part of the movie, but it’s really Joan’s film.
 His character was more animated in his love scene with Collins.
 This scene shot, in that 1970s soft focus, haphazardly weird 1970s way and reminding me of a similar scene in (of all films) the Witchfinder General (1968).

 The Swarm of course also starred The Omen II‘s always versatile Lee Grant.
-Grant who later wrote her autobiography I Said Yes to Everything.
-With just one look at Collins equally varied career, it seems Joan Collins should name her next tell all book “I Said Yes to Everything Else.“
+Grant later wrote her autobiography I Said Yes to Everything.
+With just one look at Collins equally varied career, it seems Joan Collins should name her next tell-all book “I Said Yes to Everything Else.“

 Weeper Rating: 0/10